scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   More work to make sure the screen fonts are readable
     -   tabbing into a text field selects all of it.
-    -   autotrace 2.8 has changed its argument conventions. new versions of fontforge will no longer work with autotrace2.7.
+    -   autotrace 2.8 has changed its argument conventions. new versions of websharpstudios will no longer work with autotrace2.7.
     -   If a menu doesn't fit in its window there is now a way to get at the menu items which are offscreen
     -   Cleaned up the panose (fontinfo) window